imixs/imixs-ml/imixs-ml-workflow/README.md

 This setting will enable the training scheduler with an interval of 30 seconds and an initial delay of 60 seconds.

+The training scheduler will only train data with a training quality level="FULL" per default.
+It is possible to lower the training quality level with the environment 'ML_TRAINING_QUALITYLEVEL':

+	ML_TRAINING_QUALITYLEVEL=PARTIAL

+**Note:** It is not recommended to lower the training quality level as this may decrease the quality of the whole ml model.